Updated 25 April 2021

 Before your appointment:

 - Before your first apointment with me, I will email you a confidential, online consultation form which needs to be completed and emailed back at least 48 hours prior to your treatment.
-I'll follow this up with an online/telephone consultation, at a pre-arranged time, to discuss the information you have provided in your consultation form.
+If required, I'll follow this up with an telephone consultation to discuss the information you have provided.
 This is to ensure that I can provide a treatment that is tailored for you.

-- The day before your appointment I will contact you to undertake a risk assessment, to ensure that it's safe for you to come for your treatment, and that you understand the procedures that have been put in place.
+- The day before your appointment I will contact you to undertake a short risk assessment, to ensure that it's safe for you to come for your treatment, and that you understand the procedures that have been put in place.
 This risk assessment will be in accordance with the latest guidance from the Association of Reflexologists and Public Health England.
 Your appointment cannot go ahead unless this risk assessment has taken place.
 If, following the risk assessment, it is not deemed appropriate to treat you, you won't lose your payment and will be able to transfer it to another treatment once you are able to rebook.

 - Please contact me ASAP to cancel your appointment if: you, or someone in your household, is showing symptoms of Coronavirus*; you have been in contact in the last 14 days with someone who has been diagnosed with, or suspected of having, Coronavirus; you have been contacted by the NHS Test and Trace team and advised to self isolate, or; you have recently returned from a country which the government has instructed you to self-isolate for 14 days.
 Please note that in these circumstances you won't lose your payment and will be able to transfer it to another treatment once you are able to rebook.